Hannah Watters’ Suspension Reversed After Georgia Student Was Punished For Posting Photo Of Crowded Hallway

-Hannah Watters, a Georgia high school student who was suspended after she shared a photo of students at her institution crowded into a hallway, few of whom were wearing masks, CNN reported.
+Georgia high school student Hannah Watters, who was suspended after she shared a photo of students at her institution crowded into a hallway and mostly not wearing masks, has just gotten her suspension reversed, CNN reported.

 However, that does not appear to have been the case at North Paulding High School.
-Hannah, a sophomore at the school, took a photo of a scene at her building that showed dozens of teens crowded into a hallway, inches (not feet) between them, few of them wearing masks.
+Hannah, a sophomore at the school, took a photo of a scene at her building that showed dozens of teens crowded into a hallway, with mere inches between them and few of them wearing masks.

 “I was concerned for the safety of everyone in that building and everyone in the county because precautions that the CDC and guidelines that the CDC has been telling us for months now, weren’t being followed,” she said.